pynt-io/pynt/postman-integration/README.md

 ![image](https://user-images.githubusercontent.com/107360829/185963531-1751f616-0cc9-427a-9df5-b413cf5f343f.png)
 3. Run the new security collection to get the security results:

 a.
-The security results for OWASP-10 categoroes will appear in the main console screen.
+The security results for OWASP-10 categories will appear on the main console screen.
 ![image](https://user-images.githubusercontent.com/107360829/186161712-0a121843-55f4-4e29-83ee-0083f02bfba8.png)
 b.
-For a failed test, click on the category, and then 'Respnse Body' to view the detailed result:
+For a failed test, click on the category, and then 'Response Body' to view the detailed result.
 ![image](https://user-images.githubusercontent.com/107360829/186162606-1374285c-ff23-4251-b07c-5afdcae22616.png)
 c.
 Click on 'View Summary' to view the results summary.
 ![image](https://user-images.githubusercontent.com/107360829/186162151-36c79cbe-fc71-4c9b-8ae5-bffb0ec417a5.png)